Flevy Management Insights Case Study

 Throughout the implementation, it became evident that leadership commitment was paramount in driving CMM advancement.
 A McKinsey study highlights that initiatives with active C-suite sponsorship have a 70% chance of success.
 This insight underscores the importance of executive buy-in for similar strategic endeavors.

-To improve the effectiveness of implementation, we can leverage best practice documents in CMM.
-These resources below were developed by management consulting firms and CMM subject matter experts.
+To improve the effectiveness of implementation, we can leverage the CMM templates below that were developed by management consulting firms and CMM subject matter experts.

 CMM Deliverables